Heat loss FAQ

 If I want to maximize savings, should I get multiple prices and make wise choices?

 Unless it is an emergency installation, the answer would be no. You must give this some thought and prepare for the appliance replacement.
 To replace the appliance is fuelish!
-Plan a year or two out if you do not need the product right now.
+Plan a year or two if you don't need the product right now.
 It would be a lot wiser to have the heat loss done and see which improvements can be a better choice for your dollars.

 What is a modulating condensing boiler?